Pre-Shipment Inspection Checklist for Importers: Avoid Costly Product Defects

 It is an onsite product quality inspection process conducted after you complete up to 80% of your product manufacturing stage, including packing for shipment.
 This process involves random inspection of units from the completed packages.
 It helps you to determine whether the entire manufacturing process is aligned with your original specifications and if the production is on schedule.

-DUPRO is an ongoing process used throughout the production cycle of a product.
+DUPRO Inspection is an ongoing process used throughout the production cycle of a product.
 It ensures that you are consistently producing high-quality products, meeting your customers’ needs and maximising profitability.

 Pre-Shipment Inspection (PSI)